How do I set up public and private access to the API server in Amazon EKS?

 When you create a new cluster, the following is true:

-- Amazon EKS creates an endpoint for the managed Kubernetes API server that you use to communicate with your cluster.
+- Amazon EKS creates an endpoint for the managed Kubernetes API server that's used to communicate with your cluster.

 - The API server endpoint is public to the internet.